You are here:

 - Individual entries that are illegible

-- 1 or 2 omissions where it's clear that the information is already held by the school, but it has failed to transfer the information over in full to the SCR
+- 1 or 2 omissions where it is clear that the information is already held by the school or college, but that the school or college has failed to transfer the information over in full to the SCR

 Our associate expert Gulshan Kayembe helped us with the checklist.
 Gulshan is an independent consultant who has experience of inspecting schools.
 As a consultant, she provides mentoring for senior leaders and has worked as an external adviser on headteachers’ performance management.